peopledoc/connemara/README.md

-# connemara
+# Connemara
-PostgreSQL replication tool to merge multiple database in a single one
+PostgreSQL replication tool to merge multiple database in a single one.